On-line Pamper Me Pink, virtual walk celebrate Breast Cancer Awareness

 To donate to the Pamper Me Pink Mammography Fund, contact 540/829-4327 or make checks payable to “Pamper Me Pink Fund” and mail to Culpeper Medical Center, Attn: Cashier, 501 Sunset Lane, Culpeper, VA 22701.

-Culpeper residents who would like to request a no-cost mammogram can contact the Outpatient Imaging Culpeper at 540/321-3190 for an application.
-For information, see NovantHealthUVA.org/pampermepink or Pamper Me Pink Culpeepr on Facebook.
+Culpeper residents who would like to request a no-cost mammogram can call the Outpatient Imaging Culpeper at 540/321-3190 for an application.
+For details, see NovantHealthUVA.org/pampermepink or Pamper Me Pink Culpeepr on Facebook.

 Virtual Breast Cancer Walk